neclimdul/marketo-rest/docs/Lead/Api/UsageApi.md

 Get Weekly Errors

-Returns a list of API users and a count of each error type they have encountered in the past 7 days.
+Returns a count of each error type they have encountered in the past 7 days.
 Required Permissions: None

 ### Example
 ```php